rust-lang/book/second-edition/nostarch/chapter16.md

    not implement the `Copy` trait
 ```

-Rust's ownership rules have saved us again!
+Rust’s ownership rules have saved us again!

-Now that we have a basic understanding of threads and the thread API, let's
+Now that we have a basic understanding of threads and the thread API, let’s
 talk about what we can actually *do* with threads.

 ## Message Passing to Transfer Data Between Threads

-One approach to concurrency that's seen a rise in popularity as of late is
+One approach to concurrency that’s seen a rise in popularity as of late is
 *message passing*, where threads or actors communicate by sending each other
 messages containing data.
-Here's the idea in slogan form:
+Here’s the idea in slogan form:

 > Do not communicate by sharing memory; instead, share memory by
 > communicating.